startergo/qemu-virgl-3dfx/wrappers/README.md

 - `git` for stamping commit ID to text
 - `mkisofs` or `xorriso` for making iso
 - `dos2unix` for changing control characters to Windows CRLF (important)
-- `bsdtar, vmaddons.iso` for copying DirectX wrappers and extras (optional)

 **Packaging**